Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #formatNote[
 A.8.14.note) Use of otherwise restricted mod-outputted data may be allowed on an per-application basis though formal legalization or permission from the mod team.
 If you have a prospective use that is not intended to create an advantage in the run, you should open a thread.
 ]
 A.8.15) DLL injection is allowed, but injection of DLLs that are not explicitly whitelisted may result in run rejection.
 The list of whitelisted DLLs is maintained at legal-dlls.csv.
-Injection of any explicitly allowed DLL is allowed only if LibLogger.dll is also injected.
+Injection of any explicitly allowed DLL is allowed only if a an allowed LibLogger build is also injected.
 Program-independent DLLs such as for OBS Game Capture and Discord Game Overlay are generally allowed.

 == A.9: Multi-Instance Rules
 A.9.1) If multiple instances of Minecraft are opened simultaneously, they must each be in different directories (.minecraft folders).\